Achievable logoAchievable logo

 Feedback

-Pharmaceutical incompatibility is an interaction between two or more substances that results in an undesirable change in the drug’s safety, efficacy, stability, and/or appearance.
-It may involve the active ingredients and/or excipients.
+Pharmaceutical incompatibility is an interaction between two or more substances that leads to an undesirable change in a drug’s safety, efficacy, stability, and/or appearance.
+The interaction may involve active ingredients and/or excipients.
 There are three types of incompatibilities: physical, chemical, and therapeutic.

 Physical incompatibility